Summer Tour 2016

 The Summer Tour 2016 was the twelfth concert tour by Canadian singer Celine Dion.
 It was organized to support Dion's fifteenth French-language and twenty-sixth studio album, Encore un soir (2016), released on 26 August 2016.
-It was Dion's first tour since the Sans attendre Tour in 2013.
+It was Dion's first tour since the European Tour 2013 in 2013.
 With 28 shows, it was also her biggest Francophone tour since the D'eux Tour in 1995–96.
-The show began in Antwerp, Belgium on 20 June 2016 and concluded on 31 August 2016 in Trois-Rivières, Québec.
+The tour began in Antwerp, Belgium on 20 June 2016 and concluded on 31 August 2016 in Trois-Rivières, Québec.
 The Summer Tour 2016 grossed $56 million.

 Background

 On 9 November 2015, Dion's official website announced six shows in the province of Quebec: four in Montreal and two in Quebec City.
-Owing to incredibly high demand, six additional shows have been added in Montreal, and two in Quebec City, totaling fourteen North American dates.
-On 11 November, two shows in Paris were announced, followed by two in Antwerp the following day.
+Owing to very high demand, six additional shows were added in Montreal, and two in Quebec City, bringing the total to fourteen North American dates.
+On 11 November, two shows in Paris were announced, followed by two in Antwerp the next day.
 Due to high demand on the first day of general ticket sales for the Paris shows, four more dates were added.
 An additional date in Quebec City and two extra shows in Paris were announced in March 2016.
-Following the death of Dion's husband, René Angélil, it was announced that the upcoming French album would not be released until later in 2016.
+Following the death of Dion's husband, René Angélil, it was announced that the upcoming French album would be released later in 2016.

-On 12 April 2016, Dion announced she would be performing a benefit concert at the newly built Amphithéâtre Cogeco in Trois-Rivières, Québec on 30 August 2016.
-The show will benefit Foundation Céline Dion.
+On 12 April 2016, Dion announced she would perform a benefit concert at the newly built Amphithéâtre Cogeco in Trois-Rivières, Québec on 30 August 2016.
+The show would benefit Foundation Céline Dion.
 A second show on 31 August was announced on 31 May 2016.
-These were to be Dion's only outdoor venue concerts of the tour.
+These were the only outdoor venue concerts of the tour.
 On 10 May 2016, Dion announced on her official website that she added another show to her series of concerts at the AccorHotels Arena.
-Following 8 sold-out shows, an additional date was added on 9 July 2016.
+After eight sold-out shows, an additional date was added on 9 July 2016.

-During this tour Dion performed songs from her old catalogue that she has rarely or never done live (mainly from 1 fille & 4 types): "Et je t'aime encore", "Le vol d'un ange", "Apprends-moi", "Ne bouge pas", "Valse adieu", "Tous les secrets", "Tous les blues sont écrits pour toi" and "Vole".
-In addition, Dion performed three new tracks from the Encore un soir album: "Trois heures vingt", "Encore un soir" and "Ordinaire".
-In Montreal "À la plus haute branche" was added to the setlist as a new track replacing "Un garçon pas comme les autres (Ziggy)".
-Before the first concert in Montreal Dion met its writer, Daniel Picard.
-On 31 July "Je n'ai pas besoin d'amour" was exclusively included in the set list.
-Unlike previous tours, Dion performed without wardrobe changes, although she had used different costumes on different dates.
+During the tour Dion performed songs from her older catalogue that she had rarely or never done live (mainly from 1 fille & 4 types): "Et je t'aime encore", "Le vol d'un ange", "Apprends-moi", "Ne bouge pas", "Valse adieu", "Tous les secrets", "Tous les blues sont écrits pour toi", and "Vole".
+She also performed three new tracks from the Encore un soir album: "Trois heures vingt", "Encore un soir", and "Ordinaire".
+In Montreal, "À la plus haute branche" was added to the setlist as a new track replacing "Un garçon pas comme les autres (Ziggy)".
+Before the first concert in Montreal, Dion met its writer, Daniel Picard.
+On 31 July, "Je n'ai pas besoin d'amour" was included exclusively in the setlist.
+Unlike previous tours, Dion performed without wardrobe changes, although she used different costumes on different dates.